 Tips and reminders for when the power goes out

-As thousands of New Hampshire homes remained without power Saturday, here are some tips and reminders about what to do when the power goes out.
+Anywhere between 200,000 – 500,000 homes are without power in NH this morning.
+Here are some tips and reminders about what to do if the power goes out.

-The power company probably knows that electricity in your neighborhood is down, but just in case, call to let them know about the outage.
+* The power company probably knows that electricity in your neighborhood is down, but just in case, remember to call them and alert them of the outtage.

-Unless there is an emergency, don’t call 911.
-Emergency workers won’t be able to help you with a power outage.
+* Unless there is an emergency, do not call 9-1-1.
+Emergency workers will not be able to help if you don’t have power.

-If power lines are down in your neighborhood, call 911 and your utility company.
-Don’t go near or try to touch downed power lines.
+* If there are power lines down in your neighborhood, do call 9-1-1 and call your utility company.
+Do not go near or attempt to touch downed power lines.

-Dress to stay warm.
-Wear layers, including a sweater, sweatshirt or even a jacket.
-You lose heat through your hands and the top of your head, so wear gloves and a knit hat, not just a baseball cap.
+* Dress to stay warm – wear layers, including a sweater, sweatshirt or even a jacket.
+You lose heat through your hands and the top of your head.
+Wear gloves and a knit hat, not just a baseball cap.

-Unplug some of your major appliances.
-When the power comes back on, all of those appliances can create a drain or power surge that can harm sensitive equipment.
-Turn off TVs, stereos and other unnecessary electronic equipment at the power source, but leave a light on so you’ll know when the power is restored.
+* Unplug some of your major appliances.
+When the power comes back on, all of those appliances can create a drain or power surge.
+This can harm sensitive equipment.
+To avoid a power surge when the electricity returns, turn off computers, TVs, stereos and other unnecessary electronic equipment at the power source.
+Leave a light on so you’ll know when the power is restored.

-If you have a generator, don’t connect it to your home’s power system unless it has been properly installed and disconnects you from the main power grid when it’s operating.
-If you don’t disconnect from the power grid, you can be sending electricity back down the lines, not just to your home.
+* If you have a generator, do not connect it to your home’s power system unless it has been properly installed and disconnects you from the main power grid when it is operating.
+If you do not disconnect from the power grid, you can be sending electricity back down the lines; not just to your home.
 That could be deadly for power company workers.

-If you have a regular wood stove or fireplace, you can use it for heat.
-However, don’t attempt to use kerosene heaters, barbecues or any other type of outdoor heater.
-Such devices create poisonous gases such as carbon monoxide, an odorless and colorless gas that can be deadly.
+* If you have a regular wood stove or fireplace, you can use it for heat.
+However, don’t attempt to use kerosene heaters, BBQs, or any outdoor type heater inside.
+Such devices create poisonous gases such as carbon monoxide.
+Carbon monoxide is an odorless and colorless gas given off by combustion and could kill.

-Check on your elderly neighbors or those who may have medical conditions to make sure they’re dressed warmly.
-If they use medical machinery that operates on electricity, move them to a place where electricity is working.
+* Check on your elderly neighbors or those who may have medical conditions or use medical machinery that operates on electricity.
+Make sure they are dressed appropriately warm.
+If someone needs to have machinery that operates on electricity, move her to a place where electricity is working.

-The state offers several emergency services and shelters for when there are power outages.
+* The state of NH offers several emergency services and shelters for when there are power outages.
 Contact one if you need assistance.